The Wahoo Elemnt Rival review TL;DR: a great tri-watch packed with sports features aimed at hardcore athletes that's surprisingly comfortable to wear.

 The watch itself feels really light on the wrist.
 In fact, as someone who wears a fairly chunky ‘dumbwatch’ every day, it felt a little disconcerting at first, but I soon grew to like the way it seemingly disappeared during longer rides and runs.

-Flicking between the various sports activities and preset profiles is as easy as hitting a button and once underway, pushing the bottom two buttons activates Wahoo’s Perfect View Zoom, which essentially cycles through various data screens so you get exactly the readouts you want.
+Flicking between the various sports activities and preset profiles is as easy as hitting a button and once underway, pushing the bottom two buttons activate Wahoo’s Perfect View Zoom, which essentially cycles through various data screens so you get exactly the readouts you want.

 In rival watches, this is usually a case of delving into the app or settings on the watch and fiddling around with layouts manually until happy.
 It’s a really nice touch on the Elemnt Rival and something I found myself using a lot during a turbo training session.
 Now that Wahoo added Kickr Headwind control options to the Rival, these sessions are even better (and cooler).